michael-mills/Record-Search-C/README.md

 # Record Search in C

-This Repository contains a simple simple database record searcher implemented in C with colorful text.
+This Repository contains a simple database record searcher implemented in C with colorful text.
 The program takes input from the command line, and users can choose how to sort the data, search for any values, add records, and delete records.

 ## Features
 * command-line interface